reoqoo/reoqooKit-demo/README/README.md

 ### RQCore
 #### Important:
-1. the parameter `superVipId` in `RQCore.Agent`: which account you providing to for apple reviewing, that account's id should be set.
+1. the parameter `superVipId` in `RQCore.Agent.InitialInfo`: which account you providing to for apple reviewing, that account's id should be set.

 ### RQDeviceAddition
 ![image4.png](image4.png)